RoboticsBrno/RoboCoin/DEPLOY.md

     ```bash
     openssl rand -base64 32
     ```
-    Copy the output of this command into your `.env.local` file.
+    Copy the output of this command into your `.env` file.

 ### 2.3.
 Run the Deployment Script